Skip to main content

 Programmes for pupils in secondary education

-• Erasmus+, Individual learning mobility KA1(Epos-Vlaanderen): Pupils who follow initial vocational education, such as technical and vocational education, can go abroad individually or in groups for 2 weeks to 12 months abroad.
+• Erasmus+, Individual learning mobility KA1(Epos-Vlaanderen): Pupils who follow initial vocational education, such as technical and vocational education, can go abroad individually or in groups for two weeks to 12 months abroad.

-• Neighbour classes (Epos-Vlaanderen) is a simple grant programme that allows class exchanges between 2 schools: 1 Belgian class and 1 class from a neighbouring country of Belgium.
+• Neighbour classes (Epos-Vlaanderen) is a simple grant programme that allows class exchanges between two schools: one Belgian class and one class from a neighbouring country of Belgium.
 Schools in primary and secondary education of all levels and forms (including special needs education) can participate.
-Central to the projects are class exchanges, but these may not be the only project activities.
+Central to the projects are class exchanges, but there can also be other project activities.

 • With Erasmus in Schools (ESN Belgium) a school can invite an Erasmus student to class for one or more hours.
 In this way, students acquire knowledge of cultural diversity and international mobility.